pavlov99/json-rpc/README.md

 ----
 version 1.1:

-* add method dispatcher.
++ add method dispatcher.
 * update documentation (api, fix params and return docstrings).
-* add notification support.
++ add notification support.
 JSONRPCRequest(_id=None) would not be notification, add flag to force notification creation.
 It allows to use {id: null} as in specification.
-* add json serializer to process datetime.date datetime.datetime and decimal.Decimal objects.
++ add json serializer to process datetime.date datetime.datetime and decimal.Decimal objects.
+* add jsonrpc 1.0 support

+version 1.2

+* add from_json support for JSONRPCResponse.

 Changelog
 ---------
-**version 1.0.5-** Implement JSON-RPC 2.0 specification

 **version 1.0.6** Add examples of usage.
 Init documentation.
 Remove six from dependencies.
+**version 1.0.5-** Implement JSON-RPC 2.0 specification